davidpet/snippets/cpp/Functions/001 - Positional Arguments - explanation.md

 # Positional Arguments

-In the above code, we have demonstrated the use of positional arguments in C++ functions.
+In the code, we have demonstrated the use of positional arguments in C++ functions.

 The function `greet` takes two positional arguments: a string `name` and an integer `age`.
 When calling this function, we must provide these arguments in the same order as they are declared in the function definition.